riclehu85/Hu-Jeong/README.md

 ### Running individual stages

-If you want to run a single stage in isolation, all scripts are in `scripts/` and can be invoked directly:
+If you want to run a single stage in order, all scripts are in `scripts/` and can be run directly in this order:

 ```bash
 python scripts/nba_API_RAW.py